Animal-aDNA-Research-Community/AaRC.github.io/_posts/2026-01-12-Interview-January-Speaker2.md

 &nbsp;

 ## The lost population
-Nevertheless, the most poignant discovery concerns the extinct dog population of Northeast Greenland.
+Nevertheless, the most poignant discovery concerns the extinct Qimmit population of Northeast Greenland.
 The Inuit of this region disappeared following their only recorded contact with Europeans in 1823, leaving no oral histories or human genetic legacy.
 The dog genomes, however, preserve their story.
 Dr. Feuerborn and collaborators revealed that the Northeast Qimmit were genetically highly homogeneous, evidencing a small, isolated population.
 When the region was resettled in 1925 by Inuit from the East, the genetic discontinuity was complete.
 Today's Northeast dogs descend from these later arrivals related to the Tunu population, and not the original lineage.
 &nbsp;

 ## Surviving on the edge